DocAILab/XRAG/README.md

 ## Thank You

-Thank you for using RAGX!
+Thank you for using XRAG!
 We hope it proves valuable in your research and development efforts in the field of Retrieval-Augmented Generation.